How Can I Stop Wage Garnishment in Florida?

 Can I Stop Wage Garnishment in Court?

-If you actually owe the money, and your creditor took all the proper steps required to legally garnish your wages, there is usually not a lot you can do to object.
+If you actually owe the money, and your creditor has obtained a garnishment judgment and took all the proper steps required to legally garnish your wages, there is often few options to get rid of the underlying judgment.
+However, certain exemptions may apply, such as disability income benefits and life insurance benefits, which can protect your income from garnishment.
 Ask your Florida debt collection defense attorney to check whether

-In some cases, you can stop wage garnishment, because you are exempt from having your wages garnished.
+In some cases, you can stop wage garnishment because certain wage garnishment exemptions may apply.
+Social security benefits are another form of income that may be exempt from garnishment.
 For example, you may fall under the Florida head of household exemption.
+However, it’s important to understand that even if you qualify for a claim of exemption, that doesn’t make the judgment go away.

 Should I Quit My Job?